-Provide percentages for ALL enrolled, degree-seeking, full-time and part-time, first-time, first-year (freshman) students enrolled in Fall 2014, including students who began studies during summer, international students/nonresident aliens, and students admitted under special arrangements.
+Provide information for ALL enrolled, degree-seeking, full-time and part-time, first-time, first-year (freshman) students enrolled in Fall 2018, including students who began studies during summer, international students/nonresident aliens, and students admitted under special arrangements.

-C9 Percent and number of first-time, first-year (freshman) students enrolled in Fall 2014 who submitted national standardized (SAT/ACT) test scores.
+C9 Percent and number of first-time, first-year (freshman) students enrolled in Fall 2018 who submitted national standardized (SAT/ACT) test scores.
 Include information for ALL enrolled, degree-seeking, first-time, first-year (freshman) students who submitted test scores.
 Do not include partial test scores (e.g., mathematics scores but not critical reading for a category of students) or combine other standardized test results (such as TOEFL) in this item.
 Do not convert SAT scores to ACT scores and vice versa.
-The 25th percentile is the score that 25 percent scored at or below; the 75th percentile score is the one that 25 percent scored at or above.
+Do convert Old SAT scores to New SAT scores using the College Board's concordance tools and tables (sat.org/concordance).

-C9 Percent submitting SAT scores 3% Number submitting SAT scores 15 C9 Percent submitting ACT scores 94% Number submitting ACT scores 504
+C9 Percent submitting SAT scores 20% Number submitting SAT scores 82 C9 Percent submitting ACT scores 79% Number submitting ACT scores 328

-C9 25th Percentile 75th Percentile
+- Ca 25th Percentile 75th Percentile

-C9 SAT Critical Reading 345 430
+C9 SAT Evidence-Based Reading

+and Writing 400 500

-C9 SAT Math 335 460
+C9 SAT Math 400 480

-SAT Writing

-SAT Essay

-C9 ACT Composite 15 21
+C9 ACT Composite 14 19

-C9 ACT Math 15 20
+C9 ACT Math 14 18

-C9 ACT English 14 21
+C9 ACT English 12 19

 C9 ACT Writing

-Percent of first-time, first-year (freshman) students with scores in each range:
+C9 Percent of first-time, first-year (freshman) students with scores in each range: